thinkdatascience/thinkdatascience.github.io/_posts/2020-12-24-Interpretation_using_SHAP.md

 mermaid: true
 ---

-Interpreting machine learning model is one of the most important tasks in data science.
+Interpreting the machine learning model is one of the most important tasks in data science.
-Consider a scenario where you might need to explain to your customer why the bank has rejected his/her loan application or another scenario where you want to explain your model's decisions in a humman-understandable way to your clients.
-While it is easy to interpret models such as linear regression or decision trees due it its inherent assumptions and simplicity.
-However, it is difficult to interpret complex "black blox" models such as Random Forests, XGBoost or Neural Neworks.
+Consider a scenario where you might need to explain to your customer why the bank has rejected his/her loan application or another scenario where you want to explain your model's decisions in a human-understandable way to your clients.
+While it is easy to interpret models such as linear regression or decision trees due to their inherent assumptions and simplicity.
+However, it is difficult to interpret complex "black box" models such as Random Forests, XGBoost, or Neural Networks.

-In this article we'll explain how these black box models can be intrepreted.
-We'll use python library called SHAP(SHapley Additive exPlanations) for the same.
+In this article, we'll explain how these black-box models can be interpreted.
+We'll use a python library called SHAP(SHapley Additive exPlanations) for the same.
-SHAP uses shapley values which are the measures of contributions each feature has in the machine learning model.
+SHAP uses Shapley values which are the measures of contributions each feature has in the machine learning model.

 We start by importing the necessary libraries.